Operations of KFC by country: New Zealand

 The first KFC opened in New Zealand in 1971 at Royal Oak, a suburb of Auckland.
+By September 1973, KFC had opened nine outlet in New Zealand – four in Auckland, and one each in Hamilton, Rotorua, Wellington, Christchurch and Dunedin.
 By 1980, there were 37 outlets.
 In 1989, PepsiCo acquired the 50 percent stake in KFC New Zealand that it did not already own from the local Goodman Fielder conglomerate.
 In 1991, New Zealand turnover topped 100 million NZD for the first time.